ljfranklin/k8s-pi/README.md

 the router is only needed to route packets between different subnets.
 Since the BGP route table is only present on the router, if the k8s cluster in on LAN1 and your laptop in on LAN1 you won't be able to route traffic to that Load Balancer IP.
-To overcome this, we broke our network into two subnets: LAN1 and LAN2.
+To overcome this, we divided our network into two subnets: LAN1 and LAN2.
 The k8s cluster lives in LAN1 and everything else lives in LAN2.
 This ensures that any requests from machines in LAN2 must go through the router which ensures the BGP routes are used.
 The k8s machines can also route traffic to the Load Balancer IPs as each node has a MetalLB process on it which